callous4567/UoE-Projects/SimAndVis/C1/readme.md

 produce graphs of averages against temperature, etc.

 ## twod_ising.py
 Main file to use, which contains the bulk of the code.
 This runs the model, handles the model, graphs the model, and in general is the model.

 If you want to do an example run, take a look at the class **checkpoint** within this, specifically the method **run**.

 Note: There is added functionality to use the Wolff Algorithm, to allow for Cluster Monte Carlo.
+This has to be manually specified, though, and you will have to change a few lines of code to drag it in from fast_ising.

 ## windows_multiprocess_functions.py
 Has the functions that multirun.py needs to correctly run.
 See this, if looking at multirun.